Definition of Polygamy

-(noun) Any condition or practice that consists of multiple spouses at the same time.
+(noun) Any condition or practice of marriage that consists of multiple spouses at the same time.

-- Polygamy, specifically polygyny and polyandry, as a marital norm is compared and contrasted monogamy.
+- Polygamy, specifically polygyny and polyandry, as a marital norm is contrasted to monogamy.

 - Monogamy is still prevalent in societies and cultures that allow or promote polygamy as typically only the wealthy can afford multiple spouses.